particle-iot/docs/src/content/support/particle-tools-faq/jtag.md

 ### Particle Debugger

-The Particle Debugger is the easiest way to use SWD on Gen 3 devices (Argon, Boron, and Xenon).
+The Particle Debugger is the easiest way to use SWD on Gen 3 devices (Argon and Boron).
 It connects easily with the included ribbon cable.

 ![Debugger](/assets/images/debugger2.jpg)